wizeline/AcademyAlexaSwift/README.md

 ##### Getting local endpoint
 In your terminal run
 `ngrok http 8081`
-You will get a https endpoint, that is the hook for your skill.
+You will get a https endpoint, which is the hook for your skill.

 ###### CouchDB configuration
 Before running the project, is recommended to have CouchDB running.